dotBrand 2026: Are your key internal stakeholders aligned?

 If you’re an organisation with multiple brands, planned changes or international portfolios, this step often helps clarify timing and priorities.

-4. Have you considered the security dimension?
+4. Have you defined the security risks?

 For many organisations, interest in .theirBrand begins with a broader conversation about digital risk.